ELPatitoLoco/ScriptedEvents-Wiki-Clone/EXECUTESCRIPT.md

 STOPIF {CHANCE10} < 5
 WAITSEC 300 + (300 * {CHANCE})

 # Execute the script that actually does the malfunction.
+This script does not need a wait or a chance check, as it is already done above.
+This script can be executed by the "se execute" command, however, to completely bypass the delay and chance check.
 EXECUTESCRIPT DoorMalfunction
 ```